Documentation

 func NewEncoderWithConfig(w io.Writer, config *EncoderConfig) *Encoder

-NewEncoderWithConfig is similar to NewEncoder, but allows specifying the encoder configuration.
+NewEncoderWithConfig is similar to NewEncoder, but returns the encoder with the specified configuration.

 type EncoderConfig ¶ added in v1.1.0